 The Army War College coined the acronym VUCA – Volatility, Uncertainty, Complexity, and Ambiguity – in 1987, drawing on the leadership theories of Warren Bennis and Burt Nanus to describe or reflect the general conditions and situations of the post-cold war world.
-Covid-19 has certainly reinforced the concept; for almost all of us, it is no longer theoretical as we continue social distancing and working remotely.
+Covid-19 has certainly reinforced the concept; for almost all of us, it is no longer theoretical as we move into our third month of social distancing and working remotely.

 This content provided the backdrop for a webinar, “Leading with Purpose and Agility,” that my organization presented for the Syracuse business community at the end of April.
 The request for the webinar was triggered from our recent blog post regarding the “new” or “next normal.”
 The premise of the blog was that we may be learning things and becoming aware that some of our previous thinking and patterns of behavior, while comfortable, may not be the most agile or effective.
 This pandemic has slowed us down and almost forced us to learn about ourselves and the assumptions we make regarding leadership and life.
 It has certainly raised many questions for me regarding my assumptions, habits, and behaviors, especially as they relate to energy and productivity, such that I am looking to change quite a few things when we return to ‘normal.”